National Moth Week: Exploring the Hidden Wonders of Nocturnal Insects

 Citizen science projects for moth enthusiasts

 National Moth Week encourages citizen scientists to contribute to ongoing research efforts.
-Here are a few citizen science projects that you can participate in:
+Here are citizen science projects that you can participate in:

 2. eButterfly: While primarily focused on butterflies, eButterfly welcomes moth observations as well.
 By recording your sightings, you can contribute to their database and help scientists track moth distributions across North America.